Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 </section>
 </HTML>

-Who are those people who are favourable to the inclusion of GM raw materials in products to be fed to animals?
-Are they characterized by their political party for instance?
+Who are the people who support the inclusion of GM raw materials in products to be fed to animals?
+Are they characterised by their political party, for example?

-To answer this question cross these two variables and build a *contingency table* using the very important `table()` function; before that re-order the *Position.A.Food* variable, as well as the *Political.Party* variable from "Extreme left" to "Right".
+To answer this question, cross these two variables and build a *contingency table* using the very important `table()` function; before doing this, reorder the *Position.A.Food* variable, as well as the *Political.Party* variable from "Extreme left" to "Right".

 <codeblock id="02_03">
 </codeblock>